JuliaManifolds/Manifolds.jl/CONTRIBUTING.md

 * [`ManifoldsBase.jl`](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/) documents the [main design principles](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/design/) for Riemannian manifolds in the [`JuliaManifolds`](https://github.com/JuliaManifolds) ecosystem
 * The [main set of functions](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/functions/) serves as a guide, showing which functions the Library of manifolds in `Manifolds.jl` provides.
-* A [tutorial on how to define a manifold](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/tutorials/implement-a-manifold/) serves as a starting point on how to start a new manifold
+* A [tutorial on how to define a manifold](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/tutorials/define-a-manifold/) serves as a starting point on how to introduce a new manifold
 * The [changelog](https://juliamanifolds.github.io/Manifolds.jl/stable/misc/NEWS.html) documents all additions and changes.
+The corresponding file to edit is the [NEWS.md](https://github.com/JuliaManifolds/Manifolds.jl/blob/master/NEWS.md)
-* This file providing a technical introduction to contributing to `Manifolds.jl`
+* This file `CONTRIBUTING.md`  provides a technical introduction to contributing to `Manifolds.jl`

 ### Add a missing method

-Within `Manifolds.jl`, there might be manifolds, that are only partially implement the list of methods from the interface given in [`ManifoldsBase.jl`](https://juliamanifolds.github.io/ManifoldsBase.jl/).
+Within `Manifolds.jl`, there might be manifolds, that are only partially define the list of methods from the interface given in [`ManifoldsBase.jl`](https://juliamanifolds.github.io/ManifoldsBase.jl/).
 If you notice a missing method but are aware of an algorithm or theory about it, contributing the method is welcome.
 Even just the smallest function is a good contribution.